AustinHellerRepo/ResetingIncrementerApi/README.md

 # ResetingIncrementerApi
-Permits the incrementing of an internal set of values, reseting back to zero after a predetermined amount of time.
+Permits the incrementing of an internal set of float key-value pair values, reseting back to zero after a predetermined amount of time.

 ## Features